iron-io/iron_worker_python/README.md

 ## Upload code to IronWorker

-See here for how to build a Java worker and upload it to Iron.io: https://github.com/iron-io/dockerworker/tree/master/python
+See here for how to build a Python worker and upload it to Iron.io: https://github.com/iron-io/dockerworker/tree/master/python
 ## Queueing a Task

 To run your code, you need to queue a task against it.